- About Us

 If a parent is unable to work his or her way through a challenge that negatively impacts his or her ability to parent a child a county agency may come forward and take custody of the child or children.
 The County has the burden to show that the parent created a condition that was dangerous or harmful to the child.
 The parent must then be given the opportunity to correct the condition(s) that led to the child being placed out of the home.
 If the parent corrects the deficiency within six months to a year then the child or children will be returned to the parent.
 If the parent is unable to make the requested corrections then the child may be permanently placed in the care of another individual.
 Placement with a third party could include a transfer of custody to another family member or a non-custodial parent, or a termination of parental rights.

 Our firm offers common-sense and aggressive advocacy for parents who find themselves involved with a child protection proceeding.
-Our firm has been representing child protection clients for over four years.
-Contact our office today to see how we can best serve your legal interests and rights in child protection matters.
+Our firm has been representing child protection clients for over ten years.
+Contact our office today to see how a Northern Minnesota and Wisconsin child protection lawyer can best serve your legal interests and rights in child protection matters.